MicrosoftDocs/azure-reference-other/studio-module-reference/assign-data-to-clusters.md

 2. Attach the trained model to the left input port of [Assign Data to Clusters](assign-data-to-clusters.md).

 3. Attach a new dataset as input.
 In this dataset, labels are optional.
 Generally, clustering is an unsupervised learning method so it is not expected that you will know categories in advance.

     However, the input columns must be the same as the columns that were used in training the clustering model, or an error occurs.

      > [!TIP]
-     > If you want to reduce the number of columns output when creating cluster predictions, use [Select Columns in Dataset](select-columns-in-dataset.md) to select a subset of the columns.
+     > To reduce the number of columns output from cluster predictions, use [Select Columns in Dataset](select-columns-in-dataset.md), and select a subset of the columns.

 4. Leave the option **Check for Append or Uncheck for Result Only** selected if you want the results to contain the full input dataset, together with a column indicating the results (cluster assignments).